Prostitution in early modern England: Mary I

 On the 24th of November, 1553, a priest, Sir Thomas Sothwood, who was given the alias of Parson Chekyn of St. Nicholas Cole Abbey in Olde Fish Street, was found guilty of offering men sex with his wife in exchange for money.
 Though parsons were not permitted to marry, some ignored church teachings and did so anyway, as Parson Chekyn had.
 He was punished by being made an example of, paraded through the streets of London in the ward of Queenhithe.
 He was made to ride around the city on a cart, as a means of shaming him.

 In the last year of her reign, Queen Mary I sought to punish prostitutes and vagrants.
 She would have the disgraced run on a treadmill to generate power that was used to grind corn.
 Prostitutes would beat out hemp on a block with heavy wooden mallets.
-This would upset many men as they had less whores to choose from.
+This would upset many men as they had fewer whores to choose from.
 On occasion raids would be mounted and prostitutes would be "liberated" and returned to prostitution.